Inclusive Postsecondary Education

 • Opportunity Orange Scholars at Oklahoma State University

 Additional information is provided in the Programs section below.
 The CTP designation allows students to apply for federal financial aid.
 (See Financial Aid section below.)
-In addition, the Neill-Wint Center for Neurodiversity at the University of Science and Arts of Oklahoma is an inclusive program for degree-seeking students with autism.
+In addition, the Neill-Wint Center for Neurodiversity at the University of Science and Arts of Oklahoma is an inclusive program for degree-seeking students with autism, and the Trailblazers Thrive Together program at Oklahoma City Community College begins in Fall 2026 as a non-residential option.

 Please refer to the application guidelines for each program for specific information.